The Secretary of the Department of Juvenile Services oversees and manages the functions of the Department of Juvenile Services.

 Deputy Secretary of Support Services

-The Chief Administrative Officer reports directly to the Deputy Secretary for Support Services and oversees crucial units within the Department, including Human Resources, Procurement, Contracts, Maintenance, General Services (Fleet/Inventory), and Auxiliary Fiscal Services (Travel, Corporate Purchase Card Program, FMIS Functional Coordinator, Vendor Services, and Tuition Reimbursement).
+Tiffani Johnson is the Deputy Secretary of Support Services, which oversees crucial units within our Department, including Human Resources, Procurement, Contracts, Maintenance, General Services (Fleet/Inventory), and the newly established Auxiliary Fiscal Services (Travel, Corporate Purchase Card Program, FMIS Functional Coordinator, Vendor Services, and Tuition Reimbursement), Information Technology, Capital Planning and Budgeting, and Budget and Fiscal Services.

 David Domenici